Annecy vs Lucerne: Which Alpine Lake Town Is Better?

 Adventure & Outdoors

 Lucerne: Mount Pilatus (cogwheel railway, CHF 72 round trip), Mount Rigi, and the Swiss Alps right at the doorstep.
-Hiking is phenomenal.
+The hiking is phenomenal.
 Winter skiing nearby.

 Winner: Annecy for adrenaline sports and cycling.
 Lucerne for mountain excursions and hiking.